codership/documentation/galeracluster/source/notificationcmd.rst

 ----------------------------------------
 .. _`example-notification-script`:

-The particular notification script is the command the node calls in response to replication events.
-You can choose the particular command it calls using the :ref:`wsrep_notify_cmd <wsrep_notify_cmd>`.
-While you are free to develop your own notification script that meets the particular needs of your application infrastructure, you may find it helpful to consider this example as a starting point.
+Nodes can call a notification script when changes happen in the membership of the cluster, that is when nodes join or leave the cluster.
+You can specify the name of the script the node calls using the :ref:`wsrep_notify_cmd <wsrep_notify_cmd>`.
+While you can use whatever script meets the particular needs of your deployment, you may find it helpful to consider the example below as a starting point.

 .. code-block:: sh